 There are a few steps for this recipe, with browning the chicken and baking the vegetables recipe, so it's a good idea to read through everything before beginning.
 Maqluba isn't complicated, but it does contain several elements.

 1. Soak the rice: rinse the rice well under cold water, then cover with an inch of water and soak for at least half an hour.
-This can be set aside while you prepare the other ingredients.
+This can be set aside while you prepare the other ingredients (Image 1).

-2. Bake the vegetables: mix the vegetables with the oil and spices, then bake until lightly browned.
+2. Bake the vegetables: mix the vegetables with the oil and spices, then bake until lightly golden brown (Image 2).

 3. Prepare the chicken: season the chicken thighs, then fry for a few minutes each side.
-The meat should be lightly browned to add flavor.
+The meat should be lightly browned to add flavor (Image 3).

-4. Fry the aromatics: using the same pan as for the chicken, quickly fry the onions and garlic, then set aside.
+4. Fry the aromatics: using the same pan as for the chicken, quickly fry the onions and garlic, then set aside (Image 4).

 5. Layer: drain the rice and mix with the 7-spice.
-Add oil to a large non-stick pot, then layer with the sliced tomatoes, rice, vegetables, rice, chicken, vegetables, rice, and so on, until several layers have formed and all of the elements are used.
+Add oil to a large non-stick pot, then layer the bottom of the pot with the tomato slices, soaked rice, vegetables, rice, chicken pieces, vegetables, rice, and so on, until several layers have formed and all of the elements are used (Images 5-9).

-6. Pack down: use your hands to pack the layers down firmly, then poke a few holes in the rice with a chopstick or wooden spoon handle.
+6. Pack down: use your hands to pack the layers down firmly, then poke a few holes in the rice with a chopstick or wooden spoon handle (Image 10).

-7. Add the stock and cook: pour the chicken stock carefully over the rice, then place bay leaves, cinnamon, and cardamom to overtop.
+7. Add the stock and cook: pour the chicken stock carefully over the rice, then place bay leaves, cinnamon, and cardamom overtop.
 Some of the chicken or vegetables may float.
-That's ok.
-Cook for 30-40 minutes.
+That's OK.
+Cook on medium low heat for 30-40 minutes (Image 11).

 8. Rest and serve: once the rice is cooked, let the maqluba rest, covered, for another 10 minutes.
-Remove the spices, then confidently flip the pot over onto a plate and carefully lift the pot away.
-Top with almonds and parsley and serve.
+Remove the spices from the top of the rice, then confidently flip the pot over onto a large plate and carefully lift the pot away.
+Top with almonds and parsley and serve (Image 12-13).

 Expert Tips

 - Use long-grain rice: short grain rice is stickier and won't have as nice of a texture.
-Long-grain basmati is ideal.
+Long-grain basmati is ideal and it's what I recommend using in my other rice dishes like Vermicelli Rice.

 - Seal the lid: if you don't have a heavy pot, seal the lid with tin foil if needed.